HaoranYi/kin_scripts/notes/shred.md

 Mathematically, x - source, y - received.
 Try to recover X. Missing entries cause M'.
-With clever design of the matrix M, after deleting any missing sub matrix, the resulting M' is still full rank then we will be able to backout x.
+With clever design of the matrix M, after deleting any missing sub matrix, the resulting M' is still full rank then we will be able to back-out x.

 M is the vandermonde matrix.